OGStudio-Education/1.Introduction/lessons/1.4.Mouse/src/README.md

 // FEATURE main.application.mouse.pressedButtonsChanged/API
 // FEATURE main.application.mouse.pressedButtonsChanged/APISubscribe

-`main.application` hosts `mouse` instance, which can be used to get current mouse `position` and a list of `pressedButtons`.
-You can also subscribe to be notified when `position` and / or `pressedButtons` change.

 Let's subscribe to button press / release notifications.
 Update `index.lua` to have the following contents: